-We must receive notice of the intention to introduce a director nomination or to present an item of business at our 2024 Annual Meeting of Stockholders (a) not less than sixty (60) days nor more than ninety (90) days prior to June 1, 2024, if our 2024 Annual Meeting of Stockholders is held within thirty (30) days before or after June 1, 2024; or (b) not later than the close of business on the tenth $(10^{th})$ day following the day on which the notice of meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first, in the event our 2024 Annual Meeting of Stockholders, we must receive your intention to introduce a director nomination or to present an item of business at the special meeting of stockholders not later than the close of business on the tenth ( $10^{th}$ ) day following the day on which the notice of such special meeting of stockholders was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
+We must receive notice of the intention to introduce a director nomination or to present an item of business at our 2025 Annual Meeting of Stockholders (a) not less than sixty (60) days nor more than ninety (90) days prior to May 30, 2025, if our 2025 Annual Meeting of Stockholders is held within thirty (30) days before or after May 30, 2025; or (b) not later than the close of business on the tenth (10th) day following the day on which the notice of meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first, in the event our 2025 Annual Meeting of Stockholders is not held within thirty (30) days before or after May 30, 2025.
+In the event we call a special meeting of our stockholders, we must receive your intention to introduce a director nomination or to present an item of business at the special meeting of stockholders not later than the close of business on the tenth (10th) day following the day on which the notice of such special meeting of stockholders was mailed or public disclosure of the date of the meeting was made, whichever occurs first.